Thursday, December 20, 2012

 I-1.11—To provide all children with experiences in a

-language that they know, as well as support children
+as well as support children

-in maintaining the use of their home language and in
+of their home language and in

 learning English (NAEYC, 2005).